danidee10/danidee10.github.io/_posts/2016-09-24-flask-by-example-3.markdown

 Import the new `Users` model you just created in `votr.py` and use it in your `signup` route.

 {% highlight python %}
-from flask import Flask, render_template, request, flash, redirect, url_for from werkzeug.security import generate_password_hash, check_password_hash
+from flask import (
+  Flask, render_template, request, flash, redirect, url_for, session )
+from werkzeug.security import generate_password_hash, check_password_hash
 from models import db, Users